-It is most unlikely that the project will place astrain on community services as, although there will be an influx of workers, this will be limited to a workforce of approximately 400 workers and, stretching over the construction phase of the project, will be temporary.
-The operational phase will have no significant effect on the availability of community services as the workforce will be limited.
+It is most unlikely that the project will place a strain on community services as, although there will be an influx of workers, this will be limited to a workforce of 400 and, stretching over the construction phase of the project, will be temporary.
+The operational phase will have no significant effect on the availability of community services as the workforce will be limited to 12 employees.